Beijing Guoan appoint former Leverkusen coach Schmidt

-HONG KONG Chinese Super League side Beijing Guo'an have named former Bayer Leverkusen and Salzburg head coach Roger Schmidt as replacement for the recently sacked Jose Gonzalez.
+HONG KONG (Reuters) - Chinese Super League side Beijing Guo'an have named former Bayer Leverkusen and Salzburg head coach Roger Schmidt as replacement for the recently sacked Jose Gonzalez.

 Schmidt, who guided Leverkusen to the knockout rounds of the UEFA Champions League in 2015, was given a two-and-a-half year contract by the former champions after two months of negotiations.